pcsdotsoft/StumblStead/README.md

 Microservices and Cloud Security patterns

-Virtual Class: Microservices: Security Online Class [Microservices: Security Online Class | LinkedIn Learning](https://www.linkedin.com/learning/microservices-security)
+Virtual Class: Microservices Security Online Class [Microservices: Security Online Class | LinkedIn Learning](https://www.linkedin.com/learning/microservices-security)

 Of course learn Microservices Security patterns (and Cloud Security too), it is not optional and not a consequence.
 In fact it is shift-left learning for applying Infrastructure Authentication/Authorization fundamentals from get-go.